Elections of the Student Government Association

 twenty-four (24) hours after the final election date.

-- On March 21st, the candidates will present themselves and their plans to the St. Thomas University student body during Common Hour (12:15pm) in the Student Center Pavilion.
+- The candidates will present themselves and their plans to the St. Thomas University student body.

-- Student Government elections will take place online from April 4th at 9:00am until April 6th at 5:00pm.
+- Student Government elections will take place online.

 - Candidates may campaign and bring their issues to voters but they are not allowed to be within fifty feet of the voting tables.
 The current SGA Officers will accordingly delimit such boundaries.
 Failure to abide by these regulations will lead to immediate disqualification.